 Some sellers allow you to store PayPal as the way you pay when making purchases on their site, so you can check out faster.
 Often, this entails creating an agreement with the seller that permits them to request that we charge your PayPal account each time you make a purchase.
-To help minimize disruptions in your automatic payments, we may update your Payment Method information; see Link or Unlink a Payment Method.

-When you first set up an automatic payment agreement, you may have the option to set up a preferred payment method for such agreement.
+When you first set up an automatic payment agreement or store PayPal as a payment method with a seller, you may have the option to set up a preferred payment method for such agreement.
 You can review, set, or change a preferred payment method for an automatic payment agreement in your account settings on paypal.com.

 Your preferred payment method for an automatic payment agreement will be used for transactions with that seller.
-If you have available balance in a linked Balance Account, that balance may be used before your preferred payment method.
+If you have available balance in a linked Balance Account, that balance may be used before your preferred payment method, depending on your applicable automatic payment agreement with the seller.

-If you have not set a preferred payment method for an automatic payment agreement, or if your preferred payment method for an automatic payment agreement is unavailable (for example, because it is expired or has insufficient funds) the payment method used will be in the following order, if applicable: 1.
+If you have not set a preferred payment method for an automatic payment agreement, or if your preferred payment method for an automatic payment agreement is unavailable (for example, because it is expired or has insufficient funds) you authorize PayPal to charge the backup payment method in the following order, if applicable: 1.
 Balance Account (if one is linked to your personal account) or balance in your business account (if we've been able to verify the required identifying information you provide to us); 2.
 Bank account; 3.
 PayPal co-branded debit card; 4.
 PayPal co-branded credit card; 5.
 Debit card; 6.
 Credit card; and 7.
 E-check.
 This is also the order of payment methods that will be used if a previously selected payment method to be used in a seller agreement is unavailable.
+To help minimize disruptions in your automatic payments, we may update your payment method information associated with such automatic payments; see Link or Unlink a Payment Method.